 This prospectus has been designed to guide you through the first stage of the decision-making process.
 The next stage is the personalised interview with a member of the Sixth Form Team.

-The time between then and that first day in September 2021 is going to fly.
-I look forward to seeing you in your smart suits.
+The time between then and that first day in September 2022 is going to fly.
+I am looking forward to welcoming you as our next cohort of Year 12 students.

 Yours sincerely